- International Students

-Scholars must fill out an enrollment form and pay directly to the insurance company.
-Scholars may pick up an Enrollment form in our office our use the above link.
+Scholars must complete an enrollment form and provide payment information to pay the insurance company directly.
+Scholars may pick up an enrollment form in our office.
 Please note: health insurance will not come into effect until after Aetna Student Health has received your enrollment form; plan accordingly.

-If you have any quetsions, please contact the Insurance Advsior at email@example.com.
+If you have any Questions, please contact the Insurance Advisor at firstname.lastname@example.org.

 General Policy, Procedure & Deadline Information

-Due to significant differences between healthcare in the United States and other countries as well as federal regulations, the Missouri S&T requires that all student in F-1 or J-1 visa status purchase health insurance through the university.
-This inexpensive policy covers students worldwide for accidents and illnesses while they are in classes at Missouri S&T. F-2 dependents who are enrolled in classes at Missouri S&T (both academic and IEP) are also required to enroll in the Missouri S&T student health insurance.
+Due to significant differences between healthcare in the United States and other countries as well as federal regulations, the University of Missouri requires that all student in F-1 or J-1 visa status purchase health insurance through the university.
+This policy covers students worldwide for accidents and illnesses while they are attending classes at Missouri S&T. F-2 dependents who are enrolled in classes at Missouri S&T (both academic and IEP) are also required to enroll in the Missouri S&T student health insurance.

-For students enrolled in academic classes, the appropriate insurance charges are automatically added each semester that a student in F-1 or J-1 status enrolls in classes.
-Charges are added to student accounts after registration.
+For students enrolled in academic classes, the appropriate insurance charges are automatically added to the student's account each semester that a student in F-1 or J-1 status enrolls in classes.
+Charges are added after registration.
 For students enrolled in the Applied Language Institute, enrollment requires the student to complete a form and provide a credit card number for payment.

-Students in immigration status other than F-1 or J-1 can purchase the health insurance offered through the university if they so choose.
-Students can also request coverage for their spouse and children.
-Such request must be made in writing by the end of the fourth week of classes.
+OPT students and J-1 Scholars can purchase the health insurance offered through the university if they so choose.
+Enrolled participants can also request coverage for their spouse and children.
+Enrollment forms are available at International Affairs located in 104 Norwood Hall.

 In limited situations, waivers may be granted to non-degree seeking students or students with government-sponsored health insurance.
 All waiver requests must be completed by the end of the second week of classes.
 Please note that completion of waivers application does not guarantee that a waiver will be granted.